venoajie/my-ai-assistant/docs/rag_workflow.md

     This is the "heavy lifting" phase, typically handled by an automated process like GitHub Actions.
 On every `git push`, the CI/CD system checks out the code, scans it, and uses powerful machine learning models to create a vector database—the "index"—of your project for that specific branch.
 This index is then packaged and uploaded to a shared cloud object store (like OCI Object Storage).

 2.  **Phase 2: Index Consumption (Automatic on Your Machine)** This is the lightweight phase that happens when you run the `ai` command.
+It now includes an intelligent pre-processing step.

+    **A. Intelligent Query Expansion (New)**
+    Before searching, the system uses the high-level documents defined in your project's `auto_inject_files` (see the **[Configuration Guide](./project_configuration.md)**) to transform your simple query into a project-specific one.
+This bridges the gap between your intent and the technical keywords in the code.

+    **B. Retrieval and Caching**
-The RAG plugin automatically detects your current project and branch, checks for a local copy of the index, and if it's missing or out of date, downloads the latest version from the shared cloud storage.
-This gives you the power of a full codebase index with the speed of a local database.
+    The RAG plugin uses the expanded query to search the knowledge base.
+It automatically detects your current project and branch, checks for a local copy of the index, and if it's missing or out of date, downloads the latest version from shared cloud storage.

-    **Optional Enhancement: The Reranker**
+    **C. Optional Reranking**
     To maximize accuracy, you can enable a **reranker**.
-This adds a second, more sophisticated filtering step.
-After the initial search finds a broad set of documents (prioritizing *recall*), the reranker uses a powerful cross-encoder model to re-order them based on true contextual relevance to your specific query.
-This ensures only the absolute best snippets are sent to the AI, prioritizing *precision*.
+After the initial search finds a broad set of documents, the reranker uses a powerful cross-encoder model to re-order them based on true contextual relevance.
+This ensures only the absolute best snippets are sent to the AI.

 ---